homeservernotes/homeservernotes.info/_posts/2024-04-22-how-to-contribute-to-this-site.markdown

 ------------------
-Use vim to edit the new page ( find it in the _posts subdirectory ):
+Use vim (or any other editor) to edit the new page.
+Find it in the _posts subdirectory.
+Vim is available in the podman container but the file should also be accessible on your hard drive independent of podman if you want to use a different editor installed on your computer. :
 ![image tooltip here](/assets/2024-04-22--contributing/Screenshot from 2024-04-22 15-21-38.png)

 ------------------